need2edit/JYWistiaKit/README.md

 If you havent heard of Wistia, you're missing out [https://wistia.com].

-## v1.0 is just in beta right now... its not even networked yet.
-Hope to have this done March 2016.
+v0.1 is just in beta right now...
+Hope to have this all with a v1.0 sometime in March 2016.
+All of this is subject to change as I reach that milestone.

+I prefer Carthage, cocoapods support may come later, but no promises.

 ## Features

 - [x] Easy setup with an API Key
 - [x] Wistia Objects for Projects, Medias, and Assets
+- [x] Helpers for working with Wistia Asset URLs
 - [x] Written in a style consistent with the Wistia Data API

 ## Upcoming Features